xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-pages/index.md

 FLAG:
 On GitLab.com this feature is not available.
 This feature is not ready for production use.

+WARNING:
+GitLab Pages supports only one URL scheme at a time: Either with wildcard DNS, or without wildcard DNS.
+If you enable `namespaceInPath`, existing GitLab Pages websites are accessible only on domains without wildcard DNS.

-1. Enable `namespaceInPath` in the global pages settings.
+1. Enable `namespaceInPath` in the global Pages settings.

    ```yaml
    global: